Prospective Retirees

 (Inpatient Hospital Stays)

 Enrollment is optional until full retirement, and there is no charge for coverage.
-If you decide to enroll, contact Social Security Administration.
+If you decide to enroll, contact the Social Security Administration.

 Part B: